Catador

 Problem

-Lacking a designer makes the original UI incoherent and visually unappealing.
-Users cannot quickly and easily understand the UI and HUD.
+The initial layout was incoherent and visually unappealing.
+Players cannot quickly and easily understand the UI and HUD.

 Solution Overview